Examples#

 The umfOpenIPCHandle

-function requires the memory pool handle and the IPC handle as input parameters.
-It maps
+function requires the IPC handler and the IPC handle as input parameters.
+The IPC handler maps

 the handle to the current process address space and returns the pointer to the same memory region that was allocated